OpenDSA/OpenDSA/RST/en/SearchStruct/SkipList.rst

 .. codeinclude:: Randomized/SkipList
    :tag: SkipBasic

-The ``find`` function is:
+The ``find`` function works as follows.

 .. codeinclude:: Randomized/SkipList
    :tag: SkipFind

-The ideal skip list is organized so that (if the first and last nodes are not counted) half of the nodes have only one pointer, one quarter have two, one eighth have three, and so on.
+The ideal skip list is organized so that (if the head node is not counted) half of the nodes have only one pointer, one quarter have two, one eighth have three, and so on.
-The distances are equally spaced; in effect this is a "perfectly balanced" skip list.
+And ideally, the distances would be equally spaced; in effect this is a "perfectly balanced" skip list.
 Maintaining such balance would be expensive during the normal process of insertions and deletions.